aauren/ntopng-exporter/README.md

 # Supported Versions of ntopng
 Because ntopng's API has shifted quite a bit over the last few versions, this exporter is only able to support version 4.2 and above of ntopng.
 While I have not specifically tested it against 4.0, I believe that it would not work correctly.
 Additionally, I can verify that it does not work at all against version 3.8.X or below.

+In ntopng version 5.X they introduced the v2 REST API and deprecated the v1 REST API.
+While the v2 API appears to be mostly backwards compatible with the v1 API, it is a different endpoint.
+After reviewing all of the code changes it became evident that supporting both versions of the API in a single ntopng-exporter version is not a small task.
+Therefore, I am releasing versions of ntopng-exporter that are compatible with either the v1 API or the v2 API and not both.

+For ntopng version 5.X and below, please use ntopng-exporter version `v0.X`

+For ntopng version 5.X and above, please use ntopng-exporter version `v1.X`

+You'll notice that ntopng version 5.X is compatible with both.
+For more information please see: https://github.com/ntop/ntopng/releases/tag/5.0

 # Running ntopng-exporter
 ## Linux
 If you want to run ntopng-exporter on Linux I recommend copying the [systemd unit file](https://github.com/aauren/ntopng-exporter/blob/main/resources/ntopng-exporter.service) (also included in your download archive in the `/resources` directory) to your local system and having systemd manage it so that it starts when your machine starts.